 Colorado Technical University is proudly affiliated with the following organizations:

-Society for Human Resource Management (SHRM)
+Society for Human Resource Management (SHRM)www.shrm.org

-The Society for Human Resource Management (SHRM) has acknowledged that Colorado Technical University’s MBA with a concentration in Human Resource Management and Bachelor of Science in Business Administration with a concentration in Human Resource Management fully align with SHRM’s HR Curriculum Guidebook and Templates.
+The Society for Human Resource Management (SHRM) has acknowledged that Colorado Technical University’s Master of Business Administration with a concentration in Human Resource Management and Bachelor of Science in Business Administration with a concentration in Human Resource Management have renewed their alignment with SHRM’s HR Curriculum Guidebook and Templates.
+Throughout the world, 475 programs in 360 educational institutions have been acknowledged by SHRM as being in alignment with its suggested guides and templates.
 The HR Curriculum Guidebook and Templates were developed by SHRM to define the minimum HR content areas that should be studied by HR students at the undergraduate and graduate levels.
-The guidelines, created in 2006 and revalidated in 2010 and 2013, are part of SHRM’s Academic Initiative to define HR education standards taught in university business schools and help universities develop degree programs that follow these standards.
-Throughout the world, 369 programs in 275 educational institutions have been acknowledged by SHRM as being in alignment with its suggested guides and templates.
+The guidelines -- created in 2006 and revalidated in 2010, 2013, and 2017-- are part of SHRM’s Academic Initiative to define HR education standards taught in university business schools and help universities develop degree programs that follow these standards.

 The Carnegie Foundation is a not-for-profit organization founded by Andrew Carnegie in 1905 and chartered in 1906 by an act of Congress.
 The Carnegie Foundation for the Advancement of Teaching is an independent policy and research center.
 Improving teaching and learning has always been Carnegie’s motivation and heritage.